atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 ### Startup and Liveness Probes

+!!!warning "`startupProbe` and `livenessProbe`"

     Both `startupProbe` and `livenessProbe` are disabled by default.
-Make sure you go through [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/){.external} before enabling such probes.
+Make sure you go through the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/){.external} before enabling such probes.
 Misconfiguration can result in unwanted container restarts and failed "cold" starts.